NASA-PDS/pds-view/preparation/pds4-tools/README.txt

-The PDS4 Tools project contains software developed by Ames Research Center thats reads and writes PDS4 data products.
-The software is packaged in a JAR file.
+The PDS4-Tools Library provides APIs for exporting PDS4 table and image objects to various formats including CSV, PNG, Vicar, Fits, etc. The software is packaged in a JAR file.

-The software can be compiled and installed with the following commands:
+The software can be compiled with the "mvn compile" command but in order to create the JAR file, you must execute the "mvn compile jar:jar" command.

-% cd superpom
-% mvn clean install
-% cd ../package
-% mvn clean package

-The documentation including installation of the software should be online at http://pds-cm.jpl.nasa.gov/pds4/preparation/pds4-tools/.
+The documentation including release notes, installation and operation of the software should be online at http://pds-cm.jpl.nasa.gov/pds4/preparation/core/.
 If it is not accessible, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.

+In order to create a complete distribution package, execute the following commands:

+% mvn site
+% mvn package